AaronCWacker/Yggdrasil/README.md

 	the joy of all this music uninterrupted that was that was taking the pain making a painkiller for it and then at

-the end was a superpower an emotional superpower that said oh my this is something different so when you can actually focus on a pain not of not and and get a painkiller for it not a vitamin so the difference between a painkiller and a vitamin is very clear one you need i got to get rid of this pain a vitamin maybe it works maybe it doesn't maybe somebody needs it maybe
+the end was a superpower an emotional superpower that said oh my this is something different so when you
+	can actually focus on a pain not of not and and get a painkiller for it not a vitamin so the difference between a painkiller and a vitamin is very clear one you need i got to get rid of this pain a vitamin maybe it works maybe it doesn't maybe somebody needs it maybe

-47:06
-not it's all marketing story right

-47:08
-so you start with the pain give them a

-47:10
-painkiller and hopefully if you can do

-47:12
-it in the right way you give them a
+it's all marketing story right so you start with the pain give them a painkiller and hopefully if you can do it in the right way you give them a superpower an emotional superpower

-47:14
-superpower an emotional superpower

-47:17
-that is always and that's the way to to
+that is always and that's the way to to to know that you're hitting on something that's really powerful the pain and the joy exactly um are you always aware of the pain

-47:20
-to know that you're hitting on something

-47:22
-that's really powerful the pain and the

-47:24
-joy exactly um are you always aware

-47:28
-of the pain

-47:31
-so it seems like a lot of great products

-47:34
-it's like we do a lot of painful things
+so it seems like a lot of great products it's like we do a lot of painful things and we just kind of assume that's the way it's supposed to be

-47:36
-and we just kind of assume

-47:38
-that's the way

-47:39
-it's supposed to be like with much

-47:41
-autonomous vehicles we'll all assume

-47:43
-we're supposed to be driving

-47:45
-right like and it doesn't

-47:48
-you don't think of it as a pain

-47:50
-right

-47:51
-well you've you've habituated it away

-47:53
-yeah you've habituated way for me you

-47:55
-know when i go uh to other places

-47:58
-living in bali or living in paris or

-48:00
-whatever and i'm not driving

-48:03
-i'm walking or reusing a scooter or what

-48:05
-have you different thing and you go oh

-48:07
-my god when you left that environment

-48:10
-because everyone else is driving all the

-48:12
-time you're like that's what you do and

-48:13
-you find out there's other ways of

-48:15
-living and there's freedom when you get

-48:16
-rid of that you're like oh my god i

-48:19
-didn't know

-48:20
-that this was so much better so there's

-48:22
-there's something in the book that's

-48:24
-called i i deemed it the virus of doubt

-48:27
-and what the virus of doubt is is when

-48:29
-there's pain and it's been habituated

-48:32
-away

-48:33
-you use the right marketing messages

-48:35
-to

-48:36
-to bring people back to that initial

-48:38
-experience they had or the initial

-48:39
-experience that they had of that pain do

-48:42
-you remember when the first time you did

-48:44
-blah and it felt like this

-48:48
-right and then you reawaken

-48:51
-that habituated pain

-48:54
-and people it becomes visceral and then

-48:57
-they're like oh

-48:59
-yes i hate that

-49:01
-and then you go now i have the

-49:02
-painkiller and the joy for you yes

-49:05
+well you've you've habituated it away yeah you've habituated way for me you know when i go uh to other places living in bali or living in paris or whatever and i'm not driving i'm walking or reusing a scooter or what have you different thing and you go oh my god when you left that environment because everyone else is driving all the time you're like that's what you do and you find out there's other ways of living and there's freedom when you get
+...
 that's when it all comes together
 ```